Roaldkamman/Guessing_Game/README.md

 - documented code.

 - commit fully functional version1.
+End of activities Monday 04/20/2020.

+### Tuesday 04/21/2020:

+* * All activities in order of completion.

+- Edited most of the button and text CSS to be more appealing.

+- Made the website more responsive so it wont break on medium sized screens.
+It will still look awkward on small screens.

+- Imported JQuery to use minimally with transitions.

+- added transitions.

+- Created functionality that keeps track of games lost/won if you don't reset the page.

+- Documented everything.

+- Commit final version.
+End of project.

 ### are you interested in hiring a Front End Web Developer?
 Email me at: r.j.kamman@gmail.com